wemake-services/meta/_rsdp/work-life-balance.md

 Why are we doing so?

 Because it is profitable in the long run.
-We do not want to squash all juices out off.
+We do not want to squash all the juices out off you.
 We want you to be a happy and motivated person.
 We want you to love your work.
 And we want you to do it well!